informedcitizenry/6502.Net/README.md

 `Too many argumnets for directive` - More arguments were provided to the directive than expected.

 `Unknown instruction or incorrect parameters for instruction` - An directive or instruction was encountered that was unknown, or the operand provided is incorrect.

+`Unknown or invalid expression` - There was an error evaluating the expression.